John Hennig: Literary output

-Hennig's literary output in Ireland included many newspaper and magazine articles, mostly short, many couched in the style of popular journalism, but all betraying his very serious academic formation and abilities, a lively intelligence, an enquiring mind and a committed and reasoned Catholic faith.
+Hennig's literary output in Ireland included many newspaper and magazine articles, mostly short, many couched in the style of popular journalism, but all betraying his serious academic formation and abilities, a lively intelligence, an enquiring mind and a committed and reasoned Catholic faith.
 Although in the early 1940s, the idea of possible emigration to the United States had surfaced from time to time, in 1945 he succeeded in obtaining an Irish passport.
 Personable, interesting and witty company, if a little gloomy at times, Hennig endeared to himself a large circle of friends and acquaintances in many sectors of Irish society.
 In 1948 his scholarly status was recognized by admission to the Royal Irish Academy.

 Return to the Continent

 Notwithstanding the increasing involvement of the family in Irish life, in 1956 the Hennigs made the decision to return to the Continent, largely for the sake of the daughters’ future, but also to allow Hennig to take control of the Meyer business, which had returned to family ownership, though it was bereft of the managerial skills of its founder, Felix Meyer, who died on 14 April 1950.
 A plant of the Rota firm had been established at Säckingen in Germany, on the southern edge of the Black Forest area, but mindful of the events of the Nazi period, the Hennigs could not entirely reconcile themselves to the land of their origins and took up residence in nearby Basel, Switzerland, Hennig commuting from there over the border daily to manage the firm.
 While less stressful than the paid employment he had known in the postwar years in Ireland, it was a humdrum task in which fundamentally had no interest, but it ensured his family's financial stability and was seen by him as a duty to the memory of his revered father-in-law.
 The firm was years later to become a subsidiary of the Japanese Yokogawa group.

 Even after leaving Ireland (to which he never returned) Hennig continued to write and research on Irish subjects and can be considered the pioneer of what he himself termed Irlandkunde (German-Irish studies), but also on historical subjects concerning Catholic liturgy and especially in the field of research on the figure of Johann Wolfgang von Goethe.
 In 1967 he was made an Extraordinary Member of the Abt-Herwegen-Institut für Liturgische und Monastische Forschung (Abbot Herwegen Institute for Liturgical and Monastic Research) of Maria Laach Abbey, near Bonn.

 Despite the initial difficulties in gaining local acceptance in the somewhat clannish Basle society, Hennig did benefit from the renewed possibility of publishing in German and from the residence in the city from 1948 of his friend Jaspers.
 In 1970 he received an honorary doctorate from the University of Basel.
 In 1971 he was granted Swiss citizenship.